pablosnt/rekono/README.md

 ## Support

-If you need help you can create a new support [Issue](https://github.com/pablosnt/rekono/issues/new?assignees=&labels=help+wanted%2C+question&template=support.md) or mail rekono.project@gmail.com
+If you need help you can create a new support [Issue](https://github.com/pablosnt/rekono/issues/new?assignees=&labels=help+wanted%2C+question&template=support.md, mail rekono.project@gmail.com or join the Rekono community on [Discord](https://discord.gg/Zyduu5C7M3)